LapoLab/LAPO-Mobile-Wallet/README.md

 # Lapo

 ## Introduction

-Lapo is a PIVX / DASH cryptocurrency wallet works without servers.
+Lapo is a PIVX/DASH cryptocurrency wallet works without servers.

 First launch of the application:
 1. The wallet is restored or a new one is created